ritaturk/xenko-docs/manual/get-started/introduction-to-assets.md

 # Introduction to Assets

-An asset is a representation of any item that can be used in your project.
-An asset can be created from any file such as a model, a texture, an audio file, a material, or an animation.
-There are also Assets that are not based on any external file or resource, such as scenes and physics colliders.
+An asset is a representation of an element of your project inside the Game Studio.
+Some assets require an input data file (a resource) such as a model, a texture, an audio file, etc.
+Others are not based on any external resource and can be entirely created and configure from the Game Studio, such as scenes, physics colliders, game settings, etc.

+To populate your game with elements such as models, sounds and sprites, you first need to create the corresponding assets inside the Game Studio.

-This section will show you how to create Assets and the basics of Asset management.
+This section will explain you the basics about Asset creation, management and usage.

 ![Asset view tab](media/asset-creation-asset-view-tab-knight.png)